Eltham Project - a place to call home

 valued donors and volunteers.

-The Eltham Project may be winding down soon, but the impact that this program has had on those involved will endure long after the last family has moved to private accommodation.
-These are some of the stories of the many people who have been part of this extraordinary journey.
+The impact that this program has had on those involved has been overwhelming.
+These are just some of the stories of the many people who have been part of this extraordinary journey.

 Venus and Janet

 View the Eltham Project newsletters on our Publications page.